 It's an old but effective trick.
 By telling us only a little, we imagined a lot, and by November 2011 crowds were foaming at the mouth to see what worlds of imagination awaited.
 Now all the game had to do was stick the landing.

 Not only that, but the whole experience was uniquely, fascinatingly individual, something that felt like it was for you and you alone.
 You sided with the Empire, but your friend allied with the Nords.
 You joined the Dark Brotherhood, your partner led the fight against them.
 Or maybe you just strode out into the wilderness to see what you could find, an axe in one hand and a sweetroll in the other.
-Everybody had their own story to tell, something that felt personal and unique, and it also didn't hurt that this was back in the era where we still found bugs in Bethesda games to be charming, rather than annoying.
+Everybody had their own story to tell, something that felt personal, and it also didn't hurt that this was back in the era where we still found bugs in Bethesda games to be charming, rather than annoying.

 Mods be Praised!